Parachute demonstration at Nationals game triggers false alarm evacuation at US Capitol | News Channel 3-12

 “The Capitol was evacuated out of an abundance of caution this evening.
 There is no threat at the Capitol,” the department tweeted.

+Kelli LeGaspi, a spokeswoman for US Army Recruiting Command, said the Army was investigating the incident.

+“We are reviewing all aspects of the event to ensure all procedures were followed appropriately to coordinate both the flight and the parachute demonstration,” LeGaspi said in a statement.
+“We will not comment further until we are able to determine the facts of the situation.”

-CNN has reached out to Capitol Police, the Nationals, the Army and the Federal Aviation Administration for comment.
+CNN has reached out to Capitol Police, the Nationals and the Federal Aviation Administration for comment.

 In a statement, House Speaker Nancy Pelosi blamed the FAA for the incident.